Will a morning jog affect my growth?

 “During childhood and adolescence, regular exercise is among the many environmental factors essential to achieve full potential for growth.
 Moderate physical stress from the muscle activities found in most sports is generally a positive force on bone growth.
 Yet it is doubtful whether training programs for young athletes have any growth-promoting effect on their height.” [“The Young Athlete’s Body: Physical Development“, Parent’s Complete Guide to Youth Sports, 1986].

-Cortisol is a hormone that is released by your body to regulate the effects of stress.
+Cortisol is a hormone released by your body to regulate the effects of stress.
 Your pituitary gland regulates the amount of cortisol in your body.
-Yes, cortisol goes up while you are working out, but it is a temporary rise and it quickly returns to normal when you are resting.
+Yes, cortisol goes up while you are working out, but it is a temporary rise and quickly returns to normal when resting.
 These short spikes are considered healthy and normal.
-If they have an impact on your growth, it is a positive impact.
-Cortisol is only a problem if it stays high or stays low in a person’s body.
+If they impact your growth, it is a positive impact.
+Cortisol is only a problem if it stays high or low in a person’s body.
 This would only be a problem if you rarely rested or your pituitary gland wasn’t functioning correctly.
 [M. Mousikou, “Stress and Growth in Children and Adolescents,” Karger, 2021.]

 Question: